evetsydrah/azdo-mcp/README.md

 ## Prerequisites

 - Python 3.13 or higher
-- Azure DevOps Personal Access Token (PAT)
+- Azure DevOps Personal Access Token (PAT) with reference to https://github.com/microsoft/azure-devops-python-api
 - Access to an Azure DevOps organization

 ## Installation